jalopezg-git/h5hep/README.md

-# h5hep: header-only library to read/write high-energy physics data in HDF5
+# h5hep: (unsupported, unofficial) header-only library to read/write high-energy physics data in HDF5
+THIS CODE IS FOR BENCHMARK PURPOSES ONLY (ACAT 2021); DO NOT USE IN PRODUCTION.

+THIS CODE IS FOR BENCHMARK PURPOSES ONLY (ACAT 2021); DO NOT USE IN PRODUCTION.

-This code is for benchmark purposes only (ACAT 2021); DO NOT USE IN PRODUCTION.
+THIS CODE IS FOR BENCHMARK PURPOSES ONLY (ACAT 2021); DO NOT USE IN PRODUCTION.

 h5hep allows the storage of simple HEP data in HDF5, hiding away the details of data representation.
 Currently, it supports two different column models: